Agnes watched, privately amused, as her daughter, Ify paced the bedroom nervously.

 “Yeah, I told you I was her favorite grandson.
 I remember when I was little, she spoiled me silly.
 She tolerated a lot of nonsense from me, things she never tolerated from my father when he was my age at the time.
 Then just before she died, she called me and gave me this.”

-“She said I should give it to the woman I want to spend the rest of my life with.
+Tony knelt before her, his heart in his voice, “she said I should give it to the woman I want to spend the rest of my life with.
 Ify, you’re that woman.
 And I’ll be the happiest man alive if you agree to be my wife.”

-He smiled happily back and slipped the ring between her finger and kissed her.
+Tony beamed and slipped the ring between her finger and kissed her.

 The next morning, Ify stepped out of her car and paused in front her company building.
 She took a deep, happy breath.
-Her life had been very lucky.
+She had been very lucky.
 As the last born and the only girl in her family, she was her daddy’s little girl.
 She had beauty and brains and graduated top of her class.
 Now she had a great job and she was about to get married.
 Hers was the perfect life!

 She majestically walked into the building greeting her co-workers.
 They stopped to stare at her curiously.
 She walked into the office she shared with best friends, Halima and Moji and other colleagues, basking in the attention everyone was giving her.
 Getting to her cubicle, she settled down to work.
 Her friends walked up to her.

-“Oya, start giving us the gist.”
-Moji demanded
+“Oya, start giving us the gist,” Moji demanded.

 The girls screamed in delight.
 Noticing that everyone was staring at them, they mellowed down, giggling.